 Introduction

 The Adsorbent Air Cleaner pilot saves energy through reducing energy use in conditioning outdoor air.
 The technology adsorbs gas-phase contaminants from ventilation air, allowing outside air intake to be reduced.
-Phase I of the pilot developed energy models for technology deployment, completed aTRM whitepaper, and performed outreach for a field study.
+Phase I of the pilot developed energy models for technology deployment, completed a Provisional Measure TRM workpaper, and performed outreach for a field study.
 Phase II of the pilot secured an agreement to participate with a commercial building customer and will evaluate energy usage as well as other non-energy benefits including indoor air quality.

 The version 8 of the Illinois statewide Technical Reference Manual (TRM) includes deemed normalized electric savings factors for five climatic zones for different combinations of ventilation and air-conditioning systems such as conventional variable air volume systems and dedicated outdoor air systems.

 This evaluation plan describes the proposed methods Navigant will use to evaluate the energy savings from the Adsorbent Air Cleaner Pilot.
 A secondary objective of this evaluation is to develop a robust and consistent methodology to evaluate energy savings from future installations of this measure.
-This pilot’s evaluation includes several data collection and analysis activities.
-The evaluation includes an engineering analysis, analysis of site data from the pilot implementer, and review of the whole building energy models utilized to develop the TRM savings.
-Additionally, Navigant will provide recommendations on how the measure could be included in the TRM as a New Construction measure, and on the applicability of the TRM measure to various building types.
+This pilot’s evaluation includes several data collection and analysis activities for a single demonstration building.
+The evaluation includes an engineering analysis, and analysis of site data from the pilot implementer.
+Additionally, Navigant will provide recommendations on the applicability of the TRM measure to various building types.

 The table below summarizes Navigant’s evaluation activities for this pilot.